Insect Protection with Ultralight Tarps and Shelters

 Zipper Location

 On bivy shelters with zippers, it’s often more convenient to have a side zipper or one at the head end than a zipper that runs lengthwise down the center.
-If you’re sleeping under a tarp, there’s going to be limited headroom underneath it, particularly in inclement weather when it’s pitched low to the ground for more wind and rain protection.
+If you’re sleeping under a tarp, there’s going to be limited headroom, particularly in inclement weather, when it’s pitched low to the ground for better wind and rain protection.
 Bivy sacks with side zippers and bug bivies with end doors or side doors are easier to get out of compared to bivy sacks with center zippers or bug bivies with top zippers in the ridgeline.

 Bathtub Floor and Sidewall Depth